pmillart/virtual-partner-bootcamp/Azure Infrastructure/Day 2 - Operations/WDS/Managing and Monitoring Azure Workloads - Trainer Guide.md

     A customer raises a support ticket claiming their application is 'slow'.
 How can your monitoring help investigate the cause?

+7.  **VM and server compliance**  Propose a solution that enables CCS to audit the compliance of their entire server estate - Windows and Linux, on-premises and cloud.

+    Your solution should support a wide range of common OS configuration issues, such as members of the local administrator group, password complexity, installed applications, and trusted certificates.
+The solution should also be extensible to support new issues as required by CCS.

+    Explain how this solution scales to all CCS customers.

+8.  **Cost management** Explain how CCS can meet their cost management requirements.
+These include:
+    - Visibility into current and historical spend, with the ability to segment the data by a variety of categories (such as location, resource type, or tags)
+    - Forecast of future spend
+    - Cost saving recommendations
+    - Configuration of spending alerts, including alerting at 1-day granularity in case of a spike in spending

+    Cost reports should be available to customers, including CSP customers.
+However, any CSP discounts should be confidential to CCS.

 **Prepare**